grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | 1636678680000000000 | 5        |
 | 1636678620000000000 | 12       |

-This transformation allows you to extract and format data in various ways, enhancing your ability to visualize and analyze information.
+This transformation allows you to extract and format data in various ways.
 Customize the extraction format based on your specific data needs.

 ### Lookup fields from resource